-Architecture for Scalable, Distributed Database System built on Multicore Servers
+SQMD: Architecture for Scalable, Distributed Database System built on Virtual Private Servers

-Kangseok Kim1, Rajarshi Guha3, Marlon E. Pierce1, Geoffrey C. Fox^{1, 2, 3, 4},
+Kangseok Kim, Rajarshi Guha, Marlon E. Pierce, Geoffrey C. Fox,

-David J. Wild3, Kevin E. Gilbert3
+David J. Wild, Kevin E. Gilbert

-1 Community Grids Laboratory, Indiana University, Bloomington, IN 47404, USA 2Department of Computer Science, Indiana University, Bloomington, IN 47404, USA 3School of Informatics, Indiana University, Bloomington, IN 47404, USA 4Physics Department, College of Arts and Sciences, Indiana University, IN 47404, USA
+I Community Grids Laboratory, Indiana University, Bloomington, IN 47404, USA 2Department of Computer Science, Indiana University, Bloomington, IN 47404, USA 3School of Informatics, Indiana University, Bloomington, IN 47404, USA 4Physics Department, College of Arts and Sciences, Indiana University, IN 47404, USA

-$\{kakim,\,rguha,\,marpierc,\,gcf,\,djwild,\,gilbert\}@indiana.edu$
+{kakim, rguha, marpierc, gcf, djwild, gilbert}@indiana.edu

 Abstract- Many scientific fields routinely generate huge datasets.
 In many cases, these datasets are not static but rapidly grow in size.
-Handling these types of datasets, as well as allowing sophisticated queries necessitates efficient distributed database systems that allow geographically dispersed users to access resources and to use machines simultaneously in anytime and anywhere.
-In this paper we present the architecture, implementation and performance analysis of a scalable, distributed database system built on multicore systems.
-The system architecture makes use of a software partitioning of the database based on data clustering, termed the SQMD (Single Query Multiple Database) mechanism, a web service interface and multicore server technologies.
-The system allows uniform access to concurrently distributed databases over multicore servers, using the SQMD mechanism based on the publish/subscribe paradigm.
-We highlight the scalability of our software and hardware architecture by applying it to a database of 17 million chemical structures.
+Handling these types of datasets, as well as allowing sophisticated queries necessitates efficient distributed database systems.
+In this paper we present the architecture, implementation and performance analysis of a scalable, distributed database system built on software based virtualization environments.
+The system architecture makes use of a software partitioning of the database based on data clustering, SQMD (Single Query Multiple Database) mechanism, a web service interface, and virtualization software technologies.
+The system allows uniform access to concurrently distributed databases, using the SQMD mechanism based on the publish/subscribe paradigm.
+We highlight the scalability of our architecture by applying it to a database of 17 million chemical structures.
 In addition to simple identifier based retrieval, we will present performance results for shape similarity queries, which is extremely, time intensive with traditional architectures.